musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

         terraform apply -auto-approve
 {% endhighlight %}

-When the connection is established, a background job is triggered to extract data from the Snowflake table **GLOBOJAVA.SALES.TRANSACTIONS**.
+When the connection is established, a background job is triggered to extract data from the Snowflake database.
 This job runs asynchronously and can be monitored in the Azure ML portal under Jobs.
 The extracted data is:
   - Saved as an MLTable artifact in the ML workspace default datastore
   - Registered in the ML workspace as a versioned dataset